 When someone you love dies, words can feel impossibly inadequate.
 Yet a small card tucked into a floral tribute carries enormous weight — it tells a grieving family that their loved one mattered, that they were seen, and that they are not alone in their grief.
 If you're staring at a blank card wondering what on earth to write, you're not alone.
 This guide will help you find the right words, whatever your relationship to the person who has died.
+If you still need to arrange the funeral itself, our /find-a-funeral-director/ tool can connect you with an NAFD-accredited funeral director near you.

 Why Funeral Flower Messages Matter